AlgoMaster Logo

 We have two numbers represented as linked lists where each node holds a single digit, and the digits are stored in reverse order.
 So the list [2,4,3] represents the number 342.
 We need to add these two numbers and return the result as a linked list in the same reversed format.

-The reverse storage is actually a gift.
-When you add numbers by hand, you start from the ones digit (the rightmost), then move left.
-Since the linked lists already start from the least significant digit, we can traverse both lists from head to tail and add digits in the natural order of addition.
-No reversal needed.
+The reverse storage works in our favor.
+Manual addition starts from the ones digit and moves left, and the lists already start at the least significant digit, so we can traverse both from head to tail and add digits in the order column-by-column addition proceeds.
+Nothing needs to be reversed.

-The main challenge is handling the carry.
-When two digits sum to 10 or more, we need to carry 1 over to the next position.
-And what happens when the lists are different lengths?
-We need to keep going with whichever list still has digits.
+The main work is handling the carry.
+When two digits sum to 10 or more, we carry 1 into the next position.
+The lists can also have different lengths, so the traversal has to continue with whichever list still has digits.
 Finally, after processing both lists, there might be a leftover carry that needs its own node (like 999 + 1 = 1000).

 Key Constraints: